Benefits for Home Educated Post-16s

 - It is not necessary to be "at college"

-- If you are unsure whether your son/daughter will be attending college, the tax office will stop your benefits until you can confirm that the young person is continuing in education
+- If you are unsure whether your son/daughter will be attending college, your benefit will probably be stopped until you can confirm that the young person is continuing in education

-- For the tax office, "exams" = "education" and "finished exams"= "finished education"
+- For officials, "exams" = "education" and "finished exams"= "finished education"

-- Where a young person decides college is not a good fit and returns to home education, the tax office may count this as "ceasing to be in education" and benefit may be stopped
+- Where a young person decides college is not a good fit and returns to home education, officials may count this as "ceasing to be in education" and benefit may be stopped

 - It is difficult but not impossible to get this benefit reinstated and backdated

-- The tax office is extremely interested in the date at which home education began, ie the day, month and year.
-You should have these details at your fingertips if you are dealing with the tax office, especially over the phone
+- Officials are extremely interested in the date at which home education began, ie the day, month and year.
+You should have these details at your fingertips, especially over the phone

 - In the absence of any other definitive date, the home education "course" will end on the last day before the young person reaches age 20

-- The tax office may initially have difficulty understanding what is meant by home education
+- Officials may initially have difficulty understanding what is meant by home education

 - Your MP may decline to get involved if the matter has already gone to a formal appeal